 Prog gram Service Overview Service Level General G overnm ent The Municipal Clerk provides secretariat support to Town Below Standard At Standard Above Standard Council and Committees, including the provision of advice to Council on legislative matters, preparation of agendas, reports and meeting minutes and the preparation of municipal by-laws.
 The Municipal Clerk is also responsible for record management Mandatory from creation through retention to disposition; the administration of the Municipal Freedom of Information and Protection of Privacy Act ("MFIPPA"); the conduct of municipal and school board elections (every four years); the provision of lottery Delivery Essential Organizati Clerks De licenses, oaths, affidavits and other services to the general public; managing the document execution process for all formal documents; and administering the Town's processes for the acquisition and disposal of real property.
-Basis of Traditional Discretionary The Legislative Services Department is also responsible for maintaining and providing access to all By-laws enacted, amended and repealed by Municipal Council.
-Non-Traditional Discretionary Type of S Service) Service Value Performance and I Benchmarking Internal an Bud Operating Costs Revenues Net Levy 638,184 (333,500) 304,684 effectiveness and transparency of governance by providing support to Town Council and maintaining appropriate records and documentation of governance decisions.
-It also ensures compliance with a variety of legislative and regulatory requirements relating to the governance of the Town and is an essential link between Cobourg, the General Public and Municipal Council. the stowards the efficiency, ancy of governance by providing id maintaining appropriate records rnance decisions.
-It also ensures f legislative and regulatory governance of the Town and is an Basis for Delivery Mandatory - The Municipal Act establishes the requirement for a municipal clerk, while the Municipal Freedom of Information and Protection of Privacy Act mandates municipalities to maintain a process for freedom of information requests.
+Basis of Traditional Discretionary Acquisition and disposal of real property.
+The Legislative Services Department is also responsible for maintaining and providing access to all By-laws enacted, amended and repealed by Municipal Council.
+Non-Traditional Discretionary Type of S Service) Service Value Performance and I Benchmarking Internal an Bud Operating Costs Revenues Net Levy 638,184 (333,500) 304,684 Legislative services contributes towards the efficiency, effectiveness and transparency of governance by providing support to Town Council and maintaining appropriate records and documentation of governance decisions.
+It also ensures compliance with a variety of legislative and regulatory requirements relating to the governance of the Town and is an essential link between Cobourg, the General Public and Municipal Council. during to the availa functi g the 2020 fiscal year, selected municipal co able (8), the Town has omparators for which control the second lowest level viding a level of taxatio ge of \$34.01 per hous osts relating to the cle el of municipal taxatio sehold.
+In comparison erk function is publicly n support for the clerk Basis for Delivery Mandatory - The Municipal Act establishes the requirement for a municipal clerk, while the Municipal Freedom of Information and Protection of Privacy Act mandates municipalities to maintain a process for freedom of information requests.